JulePralle/SDC_Term1_Project5_VehicleDetection/README.md

 ![alt text][image3]

 After extracing the features from the images of the data set, the data gets normalized by using sklearn's StandardScaler().
 Furthermore the data gets randomly split into train (80%) and test (20%) data.

 ### 2.2 Train the Classifier

-The extracted features where fed to a Linear Support Vector Machine classifier(SVC).
+The extracted features where fed to a Linear Support Vector Machine Classifier(SVC).
 Therefore the SVC model of sklearn with default settings were used.
 The model were trained with several combinations of feature extraction and diffrent parameters.

 In the end the best result generated an accuracy of 99.35% on the test dataset with the following parameter: